VirgilSecurity/virgil-sdk-php/README.md

 $client = VirgilClient::create("[ACCESS_TOKEN_HERE]");
 ```

-note that application's *AccessToken* is not neccessary parameter if you are going to work only with global cards:
+note that application's *AccessToken* is not necessary parameter if you are going to work only with global cards:

 ```php
 <?php